 A little guidance can go a long way when it comes to helping kids of all ages grasp the passage of time, visualize time remaining for a test session, or understand the amount of time left to read a favorite book during quiet time.
-That’s where Time Timer comes in – it’s your newest classroom hero!
-For readers and non-readers alike, Time Timer “shows” time segments clearly with its high-contrast, easy-to-read face and a red disk that “disappears” as a set amount of time elapses.
+That’s where the Time Timer 8” Learning Center Classroom Set comes in – it’s your newest classroom hero!

 The concept of time management may be particularly challenging concept to grasp for children in special education classrooms.
 Not only is Time Timer a powerful tool for visual thinkers of all ages and abilities, but it can also be helpful with schedule transitions and time management for individuals on the autism spectrum, in particular.
 While some people learn differently, they may also need to learn, understand, and interpret the passage of time a bit differently, as well.
 Keeping up with time should not be the thing that holds back anyone from achieving their very best.

 Like many classroom teachers, you may find color-coding your classroom to be an excellent way of keeping the kids organized and focused on a variety of daily classroom tasks.
 In fact, many scientific studies support this theory.
 Using color schemes in your classroom not only makes the learning environment more fun, uplifting, or happy – it truly can make a difference in learning outcomes in the classroom.
 Shift eLearning published findings supporting this theory, “using the right color, and the correct selection and placement can seriously affect feelings, attention, and behavior when learning.”